top of page

 Humility

-Humility is the fastest way to improvement.
+Humility is the fast track to improvement.
 It’s hard to get better at something when you think you know it all.
-It’s a lot easier to get better at something when you assume you have a lot to learn - the mentality of a student.
+It’s a lot easier to get better at something when you assume you have a lot to learn; that’s the posture of a student.
 Having the humility to admit your mistakes and weaknesses will allow you to improve at a much faster rate.
 Know-it-all’s never get better.

 The Greats Take It